Compare credit cards

 Buy now, pay later

-These buy now pay later (BNPL) services are accessible and easy to use, but they carry late fees that can be substantial relative to the amount of money spent.
-This makes them a problematic credit option and that must be used wisely.
+These buy now, pay later (BNPL) services are accessible and easy to use, but they carry late fees that can be substantial relative to the amount of money spent.
+This makes them a problematic credit option, and they must be used wisely.

 Personal loan